mui/material-ui/docs/data/joy/guides/using-icon-libraries/using-icon-libraries.md

 :::warning

-Because `@mui/material` is a required dependency of `@mui/icons-material`, you have update your bundler's config to add an alias.
+Because `@mui/material` is a required dependency of `@mui/icons-material`, you have to update your bundler's config to add an alias.

 Here is an example of how you can do it, if you use [`webpack`](https://webpack.js.org/):